-Tomorrow, the 25th of March happens to be the 14th edition of Tolkien Reading Day*.
-Who doesn’t love some good quest against the inconceivable might, the same one the Lord of the Ring team embarked on, right?
+On September 22 we observe Hobbit Day, the birthday of Frodo and Bilbo and an internationally proclaimed day to celebrate all things Tolkien.
+Who doesn’t love some good questing against the inconceivable might, the same one the Lord of the Ring team embarked on, right?
 We decided the famous fantasy trilogy is not only an exciting read but also a real magical fountain of universal entrepreneurial lessons every changemaker should take to heart.
-Don’t by shy and read on to learn how to navigate the tricky entrepreneurial paths of your private Mordors!
+Don’t be shy and read on to learn how to navigate the tricky entrepreneurial paths of your private Mordors!

 #1 Team up with people, who are different

 Look at them all!
 The fellowship came in all sizes and races.
 Each of the team had unique unequalled skills – Legolas could see across terrains and never

 missed with his bow; Gimli’s axe and fearlessness (not to mention staggering self-confidence) kept the foe trembling; Aragorn knew fancy herbs and navigated as if he came equipped with a high-class GPS system and so on… From the outside, the group seemed like a random mix, but the glue of common enterprise for the greater good brought them together.
 The Fellowship of the Ring aka the well-performing powerhouse shows us how teaming up with people of different personalities, expertise and skills makes sense when exploring the unknown.

 Tip: Even if you are a solopreneur, you still need input.
 Being a member of Impact Hub Vienna means you get access to experts, who live the social impact life.
 Check our membership packages here or, if you already are a member, check our current programs.